formal-land/llzk-lib/README.md

 ### Manual build setup

-ZKIR requires the following to be installed:
+LLZK requires the following to be installed:

 * CMake 3.18 or newer
 * Ninja